torokrolf/homelab/03-Network_and_Services/pfSense/README.md

 - Manage IP ranges
 - Static DHCP leases
 - Assign gateways and DNS servers
-- **ARP table static entry**: servers and clients receive a static ARP entry for the IP-MAC pair on the 2.0 network via the DHCP server, protecting against **ARP spoofing**
+- ARP table static entry: servers and clients receive a static ARP entry for the IP-MAC pair on the 2.0 network via the DHCP server, protecting against **ARP spoofing**
 - The switch is assigned a fixed IP manually to always keep the management interface accessible, independent of DHCP

 ---